begrif/mazing/README.md

 3. `mazes.c` and `mazes.h`
    * implementations of grid-to-maze methods
    * divided into two broad classes, iterategrid() callbacks and others
+4. `mazeimg.c` and `mazeimg.h`
+   * maze to image functions
+   * draws cells are raw bitmaps, stores whole maze image as raw PNG input
+   * PNG output for RGBA, RGB, GA (gray + alpha) in either 8 or 16 bits
+   * PNG output for Gray in 1, 2, 4, 8, or 16 bits
+   * PNM (PBM/PGM/PPM/PAM) for all PNG supported color and grayscale depths

 Short variables by convention:
  * `g` is grid